BSC-ES/autosubmit/docs/source/userguide/configure/index.rst

       - Description
     * - FREQUENCY
       - A job has only to be run after X dates, members or chunk.
 A job will always be created for the last one.
-        If not specified, defaults to 1.
+        (Default: 1)
     * - SYNCHRONIZE
       - A job with ``RUNNING`` chunk, has to synchronize its dependencies chunks at a 'date' or 'member' level, which means that the jobs will be unified: one per chunk for all members or dates.
         If not specified, the synchronization is for each chunk of all the experiment.
     * - RERUN_ONLY
       - Determines if a job is only to be executed in reruns.
-If not specified, defaults to false.
+(Default: False)
     * - CUSTOM_DIRECTIVES
       - Custom directives for the HPC resource manager headers of the platform used for that job.
     * - SKIPPABLE